-In modern interiors, is fresh, understated, and appealing to both genders.
+In modern interiors, gray is fresh, understated, and appealing to both genders.
 And according to color psychology, gray is the color of compromise and cooperation, which might end up aiding in your buyers’ decision-making process.
 These traits make gray a great color to use in a big way.
 Consider using gray in communal rooms, such as the living area.
 For a room without a ton of natural light, consider using light gray, which can serve to brighten up an entire room.

 TIP Opt for a low-sheen paint, which will help hide imperfections in the drywall.
 The more glossy the paint, the more imperfections stand out.

 Yellow can also brighten up a room that doesn’t have enough natural light.
 Again, when deciding between shades, make sure you test out your options by painting a small square swatch and watching how the color changes throughout the day with different lighting.